A Massively Parallel Implementation of Multilevel Monte Carlo for Finite Element Models: Numerical Examples

 \subsection{A benchmarking example}

 Our first example is a conceptually simple test of the scheduling algorithm scaling with a simple model class which utilizes partitions of individual processors, and whose only evaluation is to wait for a random amount of time.
 This model allows us to increase the stress from the communication in the scheduling algorithm.
-For each sample we define this time by a uniform distribution of mean $\mu$ and variance $\sigma$, i.e. a random value between $\mu-\sqrt{3\sigma}$ and $\mu+\sqrt{3\sigma}$, where $\mu$ and $\sigma$ scale exponentially with the level of the model evaluation.
-This computation time is denoted here by $T$.
-This exact knowledge of the statistics of times for model evaluation permits a more accurate benchmarking of the scheduling algorithm.
+For each sample we define this time by a uniform distribution of mean $\mu$ and variance $\sigma$, i.e. a random value between $\mu-\sqrt{3\sigma}$ and $\mu+\sqrt{3\sigma}$.
+This exact knowledge of the statistics of the time required for the model evaluation permits an accurate benchmarking of the scheduling algorithm.

 For the parallel models considered here we do not vary the execution time based on the level of computation, which is a reasonable approximation when the size of the problem scales in correspondence with the number of processors used to compute it.
 This model is quite robust to evaluating the scalability of the scheduling algorithm independently of the specific computations of the model, and with the following examples, demonstrates the benefits to parallelization of the models being used.
-We consider $\mu$ in $\{10^{-4}, 10^{-2}, 1\}$.
+We consider $\mu$ in $\{10^{-4}\text{s}, 10^{-2}\text{s}, 1\text{s}\}$.
 Here, the short computation time of $10^{-4}$ allows us to insure a high sustained level of communication in the scheduling algorithm as the number of tasks increases, stressing the communication structure, while the longer computation times may more accurately simulate real model evaluation times.

 Specifically, we consider a benchmarking example that is discretized to run on $q_0=8, q_1=64$, and $q_2=512$ cores.
-We refer to the $10^{-4}s$ average as the Short Time Model, the $10^{-2}s$ average as the Medium Time model, and the $1s$ average as the Long Time model.
+We refer to the $10^{-4}$s average as the Short Time Model, the $10^{-2}$s average as the Medium Time model, and the $1$s average as the Long Time model.
 Here in particular, this model is designed to represent a 3 dimensional \ac{amg} solver.

 We also consider the same model parameters under strong scaling, with the sample multiplier $C$ fixed to $128$, while for weak scaling $C$ is the number of computational nodes.
-The samples for each level are given by \Eq{sample_scaling_constant} and \Tab{example_samples} for $\{1,2,4,8,16,32,64,128,256,512,600\}$ nodes.
+The samples for each level are given by \Eq{sample_scaling_constant} and \Tab{example_samples} for $\{16,32,64,128,256,512,600\}$ nodes.

 \Fig{ParPauseScaling} shows the speedup for the two scaling regimes given by \Eq{speed_strong}, while \Fig{ParPauseNCR} shows the efficiency.
 We note that the parallel benchmarking performs well for the Medium Time and Long Time models, but that the Short Time model provides a significant communication stress, and that in this case, the use of additional communication tasks improve scalability.